RahmanMustapha/starter-hugo-academic/content/project/project-5/index.md

 title: Media Art Senior Capstone
 date: 2022-07-10T18:03:46.755Z
 summary: >-
-  Consists of components of several VR porjects I made using javascript and field in a VR production course.
-The capsone project combined three of my passions in computer-generated music, colorful and algorithmic 3D art, and electrical muscle stimulation to make a visualizer in VR in which touching the virtual "knobs" would elicit electrical shocks to the arms.
+  Consists of components of several VR projects I made using javascript and field in a VR production course.
+The capstone project combined three of my passions in computer-generated music, colorful and algorithmic 3D art, and electrical muscle stimulation to make a visualizer in VR in which touching the virtual "knobs" would elicit electrical shocks to the arms.
 This mulitsensory